nbdkit-captive - run nbdkit under another process and have it reliably cleaned up

 If the source suffers from temporary network failures nbdkit-retry-filter(1) may help.

-To overwrite a file inside an uncompressed tar file (the file being overwritten must be the same size), use nbdkit-tar-plugin(1) like this:
+To overwrite a file inside an uncompressed tar file (the file being overwritten must be the same size), use nbdkit-tar-filter(1) like this:

 The --exit-with-parent option is almost the opposite of "CAPTIVE NBDKIT" described in the previous section.